|

 Fishing is famous in the Burns Lake Region, with the lakes yielding

-both Rainbow Trout and Char.
+both Rainbow trout and Char.
 Other recreational activities include

-cross-country skiing.
+ice-fishing, snowmobiling and cross-country skiing.

 Grassy